verisense-network/vrs-core-sdk/README.md

 ## Quick start

-Store/retrive a simple `User` on/from Verisense nucleus.
+Store/retrieve a `User` on/from Verisense nucleus.

 ``` rust
 use parity_scale_codec::{Decode, Encode};